biancaglez/MATH218/syllabus.md

 ## Evaluation

-There are four components to your final grade: homeworks, quizzes, engagement, and the final project.
+There are four components to your final grade: problem sets, 3 midterms, engagement, and the final project.

-#### 1) Homeworks 10%
+#### 1) Problem Sets 10%

-The five homeworks in this class should be viewed as low-stakes opportunities to develop one's data science toolbox and receive feedback on the progress of one's learning, instead of evaluative tools used by the instructor to assign grades.
+The weekly problem sets in this class should be viewed as low-stakes opportunities to develop one's machine learning toolbox and receive feedback on the progress of one's learning, instead of evaluative tools used by the instructor to assign grades.
 To reinforce this thinking, each homework is worth only a nominal portion of the final grade.
 However, not making an honest effort on the homeworks will